|

 and righteousness], cling only to silence, the

-knowledge of the supreme Self, which is Shiva.
+knowledge of the Supreme Self, which is Shiva.

 Keep your mind still.
 That is enough.
 You will get